 This type of side-channel attack sees an attacker trying to generate a “fault” or unexpected error in a cryptographic implementation to try and glean information and ultimately steal sensitive cryptographic material.
 There are many ways to trigger faults in sensitive applications including tampering with the code or applying unexpected voltage to a hardware device.
 One example of this fault injection technique is the Row hammer attack, where cells in DRAM can be manipulated into leaking information when adjacent cells are accessed repeatedly.

 These side-channel attacks use infrared images to monitor the heat generated by a processor and then correlate changes in heat production with the execution of certain stages of algorithm execution or processes.

 Strategies and defenses against side-channel attacks

-With the recent growth in the prevalence and sophistication of side-channel attacks, cybersecurity professionals and academics have been devoting greater attention to understanding how to mitigate these attacks and keep devices and data secure.
+Cybersecurity professionals and academics have been devoting greater attention to understanding what is a side-channel attack capable of achieving and how to mitigate their damage.
 Defense against side-channel attacks has developed along two main axes: